ankeetmaini/blog/posts/grpc-web.md

 ## philosophy

-- the whole point of gRPC services is that they confirm to a schema/contract which is defined in a protobuf file (a new binary format)
+- the whole point of gRPC services is that they conform to a schema/contract which is defined in a protobuf file (a new binary format)
 - this makes it easier to consume those services from other services; as they can infer exactly not only the request/response payloads but what different services there are to call!
 - this is amazing for
-    - discoverability: you don't have to refer a doc to find the api signatures, or talk to a person to confirm - the `.proto` file is all you need
+    - **discoverability**: you don't have to refer a doc to find the api signatures, or talk to a person to confirm - the `.proto` file is all you need
-    - binding: you can be sure that the contract is super tight and not dependent on some verbal/mutual agreement _(well almost)_
+    - **binding**: you can be sure that the contract is super tight and not dependent on some verbal/mutual agreement _(well almost)_
         - I don't think someone will hand you out old `.proto` files though :P

 > so what's the catch? sounds too good to be true